Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary

 Robotics

-Robots walk and move by just hearing words.
+Robots walk anywhere by just talking to them.